grishxnder/first_django_site/README.md

 Now, discuss how does it works?
 At first post-request go to views.py, there are instructions for follow-up work.
 Further, calculated with supporting file practic.py response goes to forms.py, further - in web-page(html).
 Html's pages was created with common-template, that is layout.html and Jinja-technology(for simple output model in tables).

+It is my first documentation - do not judge strictly